rmiyazaki6499/react-django-test/README.md

   ## Setting up the project with Docker

   For those that are not interested in setting up the project manually or would simply not have to worry about downloading node.js and its dependencies, I have created a Dockerfile and docker-compose.yml file to help create a container with everything you would need to run the **mern-app**.

   ### Install Docker

   To make this as easy as possible, we will be using *Docker Compose* to creat our container.

-  - If you do not have Docker yet, start by downloading it if you are on a Mac or Windows: https://www.docker.com/products/docker-desktop
+  - If you do not have Docker yet, start by downloading it here if you are on a Mac or Windows: https://www.docker.com/products/docker-desktop

   - Or if you are on a Linux Distribution follow the directions here: